talsma-ict/umldoclet/readme.md

 The UML Doclet uses available javadoc metadata to automatically generate the following [UML diagrams][plantuml] and embeds them in your HTML documentation.
-Using the default settings, the diagrams are embedded as clickable SVG objects.
+The diagrams are embedded as clickable SVG objects by default.

 ### Package dependency diagram